Salaries for Expats in Australia

 Australia is one of the world's most desirable expat destinations, and many who decide to relocate there to live and work do so for reasons outside of financial gain.
 The country's high quality of life, gorgeous natural scenery, multicultural cities and ideal climate mean that many expats are content to subsist in Australia without necessarily saving too much money at the end of every month.

-Visa minimum salary requirements
+Visa minimum salary requirements for Australia

-Cost of living and minimum monthly expenses budget for Australia
+Monthly expenses budget for Australia